|

 their broader contexts.
 Relationships in the hierarchy are indicated with indentation.

-- Two facets, Movable Work and Built Work, provide a basic logical division of the works.
+- The following facets provide a basic logical division of the works:

-relationships (rather than genus/species or instance).
+- Hierarchical relationships between works in CONA are generally whole/part (rather than genus/species or instance).
 They are used to link parts to a whole, such as items in a group or set, parts of an architectural structure (such as a dome, that has an architect and dates separate from those of the building as a whole), prints in a volume, works in a series, etc.

 - CONA is polyhierarchical,